Baby-Frog/froggy-gaming-website/README.md

 # Hi!
-Welcome to our project, this is the first repository of froggy-gaming-web
+Welcome to our project

-This is a gaming gears store website
+This is the first repository of froggy-gaming-web, this is before my member destroyed the repository

 See more detail in [Froggy Gaming](https://baby-frog.github.io/froggy-gaming-website/)